-Smart people judge you by your actions, not by what you say.
-When you take right action, it shows your personality.
+Intelligent people judge you by your actions, not by what you say.
+When you take the right action, it shows your personality.

-When you become wise or wiser than your peers, you start to save your energy and use it to do meaningful things.
+When you become wiser than your peers, you start to save your energy and use it to do meaningful things.

-Often people get agitated when they fail to handle their problems in life.
-Books supply you enough knowledge so that you become capable of dealing with any circumstance.
+Often, people get agitated when they fail to handle their problems in life.
+Books supply you with enough knowledge to become capable of dealing with any circumstance.

 Fiction books are best suited for that.
 Every story takes you on an adventure.

 The authors like JK Rowling can make you feel the character and make it look as if they are alive and right in front of you.

 By reading storybooks, you can improve your imagination.